OriginalAlien/FakeLimitedSniper/README.txt

 Enjoy
-(I haven't figured out a way to turn off the fake limited logs yet, so to turn it off just stop the execution on replit or what ur using to run the bot)
+(I haven't figured out a way to turn off the fake limited logs yet, so to turn it off just stop the execution on replit or what ur using to run the bot) also if someone gets your bot token from your public replit than they can nuke ur server.
+And exposed/public webhook they can delete it or spam it
 Github: https://github.com/OriginalAlien/FakeLimitedSniper